 Blackwater Creek is great for hiking or mountain biking through incredible forests and through a stunning gorge.

 Langdale Falls is a quick trail at less than 1-hour return and takes you to a stunning set of falls over 40 meters tall.

 Cliff Gilker Park is a hiking-only area with over 7 km of trails to be explored.
 To find out about all the trails on the coast check out the Sunshine Coast website here.

 3) Joffre Lakes or Garibaldi Provincial Parks

-There’s a serious abundance of Provincial parks in British Columbia, and a few of those are totally doable as a day trip from Vancouver.
+There’s a serious abundance of Provincial parks in British Columbia, and they are all stunning.

-As you head out of Vancouver along the Sea to Sky highway passed Squamish and Whistler you’ll hit the first of the beautiful parks, Garibaldi Provincial Park.
+As you head out of Vancouver along the Sea to Sky highway past Squamish and Whistler you’ll hit the first of the beautiful parks, Garibaldi Provincial Park.

 Head a bit further north and you’ll find Joffre Lakes Provincial Park.
 It might take an early wake up to make the drive up to either park but it will totally be worth it.